|Baltimore Sit-In Victory (Jan)|

 Rev. George Wesley Lee is an NAACP leader and one of the first Black men registered to vote in Humphreys County in the heart of the Mississippi Delta.
 He uses his pulpit and his printing press to urge others to vote.
 To the great consternation of the White Citizens Council and the KKK, he manages to get almost 100 Blacks registered.
 White officials offer Lee "protection" on the condition he remove his name from the list of registered voters and end his voter registration efforts.
 He refuses.

 On May 7, 1955, Lee attempts to vote in the Democratic primary.
 Though he is a legally registered voter, he is prevented from casting his ballot because the Mississippi Democratic Party is "white-only."
 Only whites are allowed to vote in party primaries or participate in party meetings or activities.
-On his way home he is shot to death.
-No one is ever arrested for this murder.

 See "Massive Resistance" to Integration for preceding events.